stuttgart-things/docs/stories/dev-machine.md

 # DEV-MACHINE

 * you want to use this machine for development of iac automation / kubernetes based microservice code
-* the following story assums that you are running against a (probably newly created) vm/machine w/ ansible
+* the following story assumes that you are running against a (probably newly created) vm/machine w/ ansible
 * you might want to use vscode remote ssh plugin in combination with a dev machine

 ## OPTIONS